thisdotmatt/Impromptu/README.md

 If you plan to use our web app as opposed to just the terminal version of Impromptu, you'll need to have [node/npm](https://nodejs.org/en/download/) installed.
 Once installed, run `npm install` to download all required dependencies.

+3. Configure your Impromptu environment.

-3. Add your OpenAI key to your environment variables:
+Add your OpenAI key to your environment variables:

 ```bash
 export OPENAI_API_KEY="<YOUR_OPENAI_KEY_HERE>"   // macOS/Linux